cloudfoundry/routing-release/docs/03-how-to-use-session-affinity.md

 Note: if an application were to set a new `__Host-JSESSIONID` alongside a delete (`Max-Age=0`) for the old `JSESSIONID` in the same response, both would produce a `__VCAP_ID__` in the same cookie jar partition.
 Depending on processing order, the browser could apply the delete `__VCAP_ID__` after the new one, effectively removing it.
+Developers should therefore avoid setting both cookies in the same response to prevent temporarily losing session stickiness.

 ### What happens if only one of `JSESSIONID` or `__VCAP_ID__` cookies is set on a request?
 Gorouter requires both `JSESSIONID` and `__VCAP_ID__` to be present for sticky session routing.